MISSION STATEMENT

 Follow the directions of school personnel

-Come prepared for learning, pay attention in class, complete academic assignments
+Come prepared for learning, pay attention in class, and complete academic assignments

 Leave areas better than they are found; clean up after themselves